E24056679-NCKU/MATLAB-findpeaks-in-C-/README.md

 Implementation of MATLAB findpeaks function in C++

-Three functions for finding local_maxima or local_minima or both These three functions are the wrapper functions of a same function
+Three functions for finding local_maxima or local_minima or both These three functions are the wrapper functions of the same function

 void findLocalMaxima(const std::vector<double> &v, std::vector<double> &maxPks, std::vector<int> &maxLocs);